 Collaborative practice, mediation and conflict resolution approaches are creatively used to resolve disputes.
 Negotiations based on common interests and needs help resolve family arguments.
+Though an open airing of issues an understanding is reached about the common interests of family members.
+From this understanding a number of possible options are developed and discussed leading the family to decide on a resolution of their dispute.
 Too often heated disagreements lead to fractures in a family where a tense atmosphere perpetuates the conflict and it becomes next to impossible to reach a settlement.

 Areas for the use of collaborative dispute resolutions:

 • Family Disputes - the use of conflict resolution approaches to resolve family disputes

 • Civil Disputes – the use of dispute resolution to settle to settle disputes that have a psycho-legal component